The bi-dimensional Directed IDLA forest: Far particles do not touch central strips

 The main result of this section (Theorem~\ref{th:stabilize}) claims that upon adding a new site to the aggregate, each particle from levels $(0,\pm M')$, with $M'$ large enough, does not visit the strip $\Z_M$.
 In particular, it provides a (more sophisticated) alternative proof of Theorem~\ref{th:existence} since it ensures that, a.s.\,for $M$ large enough, all the aggregates $A_n[M']$ with $M'> M^{\alpha}$ coincide on $\Z_M$.

 Not only Theorem~\ref{th:stabilize} is more precise than Theorem~\ref{th:existence}, it also has its own interest and appears as a fruitful tool throughout this paper.
 First, it is one of the main ingredients to derive Propositions~\ref{prop:DifferentLaw} and~\ref{prop:mixing}, which themselves are fundamental because they imply that the aggregate $A_n^\dag[\infty]$ only consists of finite connected components (see Corollary~\ref{cor:finitecc}).
 This fact allows us to define the infinite IDLA forest without controlling tricky chains of changes (see Section~\ref{sec:forest}).
 Such a control would be a challenging question and contains technical difficulties.
-Another result which is based on Theorem~\ref{th:stabilize} is a shape theorem (Theorem~\ref{th:existence}).
-Proving this result requires fine estimates which cannot be deduced directly from Theorem~\ref{th:existence}.
+Another {results which are based on Theorem~\ref{th:stabilize} are shape theorems (Theorems~\ref{th:ShapeTh} and \ref{th:ShapeThPoisson})}.
+Proving {Theorem \ref{th:stabilize}} requires fine estimates which cannot be deduced directly from {Theorem~\ref{th:existence}}.
 The arguments in the proof of Theorem~\ref{th:stabilize} are also extensively re-used in Section~\ref{sec:stabOrigine}.

 \begin{theorem}Let $n\geq 1$. \begin{enumerate}[(i)] \item Let $\alpha>1$.
 The following property holds with probability $1$.
 There exists a random integer $M_0=M_0(n)\geq 1$ such that, for any $M\geq M_0$, the trajectory of any particle contributing to $A_n[\infty]$ and starting from $(0,i)$, with $|i| >M^{\alpha}$, does not visit the horizontal strip $\Z_M$. \item The same holds for $A_n^\ast[\infty]$. \end{enumerate} \end{theorem}